 an illness which lowers your body's resistance to disease

-you are taking neurotoxic agents.
+you are taking neurotoxic agents

 Leflunomide may increase the risk of birth defects.
-If you wish to become pregnant or father a child, you will need to stop
+If you wish to father a child,

-taking leflunomide and may need to take another medicine to get rid of any leflunomide left in your body.
+get rid of any leflunomide left in your body.

-You have recently been vaccinated or plan to get a vaccination.
+Tell your doctor if you have recently been vaccinated or if you need to have a vaccination

 Taking other medicines